smoothstonedesign/purpleChess/README.md

 3. Refresh the chess.com page

 Key parameters that can be adjusted:
-- `THRESHOLD`: Currently set to 20 (percentage difference for max colors)
+- `THRESHOLD`: Currently set to 25 (percentage difference for max colors)
-- Update frequency: Currently set to 50ms
+- Update frequency: Currently set to 5ms
 - Color values: Currently using rgb(139, 0, 0) for red and rgb(0, 0, 139) for blue

-## Contributing

-Contributions are welcome!
-Some potential areas for improvement:

-- Add configuration options for colors and thresholds
-- Support for additional chess websites
-- Additional time format parsing
-- Customizable update frequency
-- Alternative visual feedback methods

 ## License